 - 71. An internal auditor should notify the Central Bank of any scope limitations requested or imposed by the SFI, or any obstacles to, or difficulties in obtaining information necessary to perform an audit.
-The notification should be immediate, particularly if the circumstances indicate that the submission of the audit or other report would be delayed. - 72.
-To communicate to the Central Bank any relevant material10 internal audit findings, particularly in the areas of AML/KYC controls, in a timely fashion. - 73.
-The Central Bank expects that internal auditors will immediately report any material deficiencies in the SFI's compliance, financial or regulatory reporting.
-No person may obstruct any auditor in reporting on a timely and accurate basis to the Central Bank. - 74.
-Annually, within 120 days of the end of each calendar year, the Head of Internal Audit will be required to provide a certification11 to the Central Bank relative to the required disclosures.
+The notification should be within seven business days, following established internal processes, particularly if the circumstances indicate that the submission of the audit or other report would be delayed. - 72.
+To communicate to the Central Bank any relevant material internal audit findings, particularly in the areas of AML/KYC controls, in a timely fashion. - 73.
+The Central Bank expects that internal auditors would report any material deficiencies in the SFI's compliance, financial or regulatory reporting within seven business days, in relation to audits conducted.
+No person may obstruct any auditor in reporting on a timely and accurate basis to the Central Bank.

-10 Material issues are issues, which in the opinion of the Internal Auditor, represents or could lead to a significant weakening of the system of internal controls.
+&lt;sup>11 Material issues are issues, which in the opinion of the Internal Auditor, represents or could lead to a significant weakening of the system of internal controls.